Skip to main content

 Popular posts from this blog

-White Women And Black Men
+Why White Women Like Black Men

-White Women And Black Men Biography What becomes of the colored girl?
+Why White Women Like Black Men Biography "What becomes of the colored girl?
 The muses of song, poetry and art do not woo and exalt her.
 She has inspired no novels.
 Those who write...seldom think of this dark-skinned girl who is persistently breaking through the petty tyrannies of cast into the light of recognition."
 "The Colored Girl" by Fannie Barrier Williams In the above quote, Fannie Barrier Williams pays homage to the Black woman, who, despite the absence of her vision in critical race discourse authored by Black men, and despite the stifling of her distinct legacy when Black community history is memorialized, still forges a path for her own recognition, on terms that do not require traditions sacred to whiteness or maleness.
 The violation of Black community through her body has been overlooked as a central disruption of Black American community identity.
-In Black Theology, her absence rendered the conversation stagnant, at best; at worst, Black Theology, without her,...
+In Black Theology, her absence rendered the conversation stagnant, at best; at worst, Black Theology, wit...

-White Woman Seeking Black Men
+White Women Looking For Black Men

-White Women With Black Men
+White Women Who Prefer Black Men

-White Women With Black Men Biography Almost 40 years ago, in his own study of Leonardo da Vinci, Sigmund Freud warned that biographers, for personal reasons, often choose heroes for their subjects.
+White Women Who Prefer Black Men Biography Almost 40 years ago, in his own study of Leonardo da Vinci, Sigmund Freud warned that biographers, for personal reasons, often choose heroes for their subjects.
 Out of their own "special affection," Freud wrote, "they then devote themselves to a work of idealization."
 Intolerant of anything in their subject's inner or outer life that smacks of human weakness or imperfection, biographers "then give us a cold, strange, ideal form instead of a man to whom we could feel distinctly related."
 Freud might have added that because the majority of biographers have been white men, so are the subjects of most biographies, South and North.
 Two of the best examples of this kind of deification in southern biography are Thomas Jefferson and Robert E. Lee, both of whom have been the subjects of numerous biographies.
-The "Sage of Monticello" was truly an eloquent, erudite scholar and a brilliant statesman, but his chief b...
+The "Sage of Monticello" was truly an eloquent, erudite scholar and a brilliant statesman, but hi...